Clinical Components of the Dental Record

 Correspondence log form – logs all calls from the patient, specialists, laboratories, insurance companies, etc.

 Financial arrangements – works with the consent form to verify how the treatment fees will be paid.

-With the incorporation of a true electronic dental record (EDR), communication between the patient and the dental team should improve.
+With the incorporation of a true EDR, communication between the patient and the dental team should improve.
 If all of these forms were incorporated, the dental software program could generate charts, images, and instructions to aid the dental team in offering home care instructions.9